clari/clari_dynamo/README.md

-*Still in early alpha and limited to puts and gets.*
+\**Still in early alpha and limited to puts and gets.
+Goal is to achieve extremely robust functionality before adding more features.*

 # ClariDynamo - DynamoDB with a cherry on top